JimHotchkiss/sandbox_app/NOTES.md

   * Need to do the nested routes
   * Need to build strong_params
 Also, I want to figure out how to include a recipe_ingredient's quantity.
+  * It feels like that if I add quantity, I will end up with a nested/nested/nested situation.
+So, as of now, the user can select search by ingredients, add ingredient(s) and read a description of the recipe.
+  * Perhaps, I could make a rating.
+This would produce a single tier nesting.

+But first I need to build ingredients_attributes= method to accept a user's unique ingredient.